Kyle Tucker Player Props: Astros vs. Rangers

 Rangers Pitching Rankings

-- The Rangers pitching staff is 21st in MLB with a collective 8.3 strikeouts per nine innings.
+- The 8.2 strikeouts per nine innings compiled by the Rangers pitching staff ranks 25th in MLB.

-- The Rangers have the eighth-ranked team ERA among all league pitching staffs (3.83).
+- The Rangers have the sixth-ranked team ERA among all league pitching staffs (3.84).

-- Rangers pitchers combine to give up 83 home runs (one per game), the eighth-fewest in the league.
+- Rangers pitchers combine to surrender 84 home runs (one per game), the seventh-fewest in the league.

-- The righty's most recent appearance was on Saturday against the New York Yankees, when he went five innings, surrendering one earned run while giving up three hits.
+- The right-hander's last appearance was on Sunday against the New York Yankees, when he threw 5 2/3 innings, surrendering two earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.